robfletcher/grails-gson/readme.md

 ### Using Grails converters

-The plugin also provides a Grails converter implementation so that you can swap out usage of the existing `grails.converters.JSON` class with `grails.plugin.gson.JSON`.
+The plugin also provides a Grails converter implementation so that you can swap out usage of the existing `grails.converters.JSON` class with `grails.plugin.gson.GSON`.
 For example:

-	import grails.plugin.gson.JSON
+	import grails.plugin.gson.GSON

 	class PersonController {
 		def list() {
-			render Person.list(params) as JSON
+			render Person.list(params) as GSON
 		}

 		def save() {
-			def personInstance = new Person(request.JSON)
+			def personInstance = new Person(request.GSON)
 			// ... etc.
 		}

 		def update() {
 			def personInstance = Person.get(params.id)
-			personInstance.properties = request.JSON
+			personInstance.properties = request.GSON
 			// ... etc.
 		}
 	}